snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/18_removing_files.md

 Potentially, `rm` is a very dangerous command; if you delete something with `rm`, you will not get it back!
 It is possible to delete everything in your home directory (all directories and subdirectories) with `rm`, that is why it is such a dangerous command.

-Let me repeat that last part again.
-It is possible to delete EVERY file you have ever created with the `rm` command.
+Let me repeat that last part again. **It is possible to delete EVERY file you have ever created with the `rm` command**.

 Are you scared yet?
 You should be.

 Luckily there is a way of making `rm` a little bit safer.
 We can use it with the `-i` command-line option which will ask for confirmation before deleting anything (remember to use tab-completion).

 Run the following commands, and type "y" (for yes) to indicate you truly intend to delete the files.

 ```bash
 learner@:learning_unix$ cd temp